codalnest/files/lgc.md

 (e) Except as provided above, the local chief executive shall in no case authorize any local official to assume the powers, duties, and functions of the office, other than the vice-governor, the city or municipal vice- Mayor, or the highest ranking Sangguniang Barangay member, as the case may be.

-SECTION 47.
+Section 47.
 Approval of Leaves of Absence. - (a) Leaves of absence of local elective officials shall be approved as follows:

 (1) Leaves of absence of the governor and the Mayor of a highly urbanized city or an independent component city shall be approved by the President or his duly authorized representative;